What do IR35 rules mean for freelancers?

 Confused by IR35 rules?
 Our tax specialists from FSB Tax Investigation Protection explain what the new rules mean for freelancers working in the private sector.

-This content was last updated November 2022.
+This content was last reviewed in August 2024.

-We’re here to help you understand the ins and outs of the off-payroll working changes introduced into the private sector 6 April 2021, so that you can stay compliant
+We’re here to help you understand the ins and outs of the off-payroll working changes introduced into the private sector 6 April 2021, so that you can stay compliant.

 What is IR35?